Resources for your

 The most frequently reported adverse reactions (≥25%) in clinical trials (n=1254 PRIALT-treated patients) were dizziness, nausea, confusional state, and nystagmus.
 Slower titration of PRIALT may result in fewer serious adverse reactions and discontinuations for adverse reactions.

-Additional Important Information
+Important Safety Information and Indication

-Please see full Prescribing Information, including BOXED Warning.
+Please see accompanying Full Prescribing Information, including Boxed Warning.